Roanne666/bindora/README.md

 ### Installing Bindora

-Copy the `addons/bindora` folder into your Godot project.
+Copy the `bindora` folder into your Godot project.

 ### Basic Usage
 Create a `Label` node and set its `text` to `"Text is {{value}}"`.
 Then add a script to the node with the following code: